Questron (video game)

 Questron is a 1984 game from Strategic Simulations, the first fantasy title from a company known for computer wargames.
-It was written by Charles Dougherty and Gerald Wieczorek and released for the Apple II, Atari 8-bit family, and Commodore 64.
+It was written by Charles Dougherty and Gerald Wieczorek and released for the Apple II, Atari 8-bit computers, and Commodore 64.
 A sequel, Questron II, was released in 1988.

 After an out-of-court settlement, the structure and style of the game were both officially licensed from Richard Garriott, author of Akalabeth and Ultima.

 Gameplay

 In the first Questron game, the player takes on the role of a young serf who tries to make a name for himself by traveling the realm in order to gain the power and experience necessary to defeat the wicked "Mantor", ruler of the "Land of Evil".

 The view is mostly in top-down style for the world maps and town encounters, but switches to a first-person style in the dungeons of the Land of Evil.
 Some features were novel for a game of its type at the time of its release.
 First there are two "games within a game" that allow the character to permanently increase dexterity or intelligence attributes if completed successfully.
 Also, various casinos about the towns allow the player to gamble for gold pieces in games of blackjack, roulette, and double or nothing.

 Various monsters and foes are immune or more vulnerable to different weapons.
 The player would occasionally have to switch weapons depending on which enemy they faced in order to defeat them.
 Magic spells can also be cast, but only in the dungeon levels.